jmooring/hvm/README.md

 - Linux (amd64, arm64)
 - Windows (amd64)

-Use hvm in your development environment if you need to frequently switch between versions.

 ## How it works

-When you run the `hvm use` command, it will display a list of recent Hugo releases.
-You can then select a version to use in the current directory.
-The hvm application will download, extract, and cache the release asset for your operating system and architecture.
-It will also create an `.hvm` file in the current directory.
-This file contains the version identifier.
+The `hvm use` command allows you to switch between different versions of Hugo in the current directory.
+It does this by downloading, extracting, and caching the release asset for your operating system and architecture.
+It also creates an .hvm file in the current directory, which contains the version identifier.

-In the second step of the installation instructions, you will create an alias for the `hugo` command.
-This alias will obtain the path to the cached Hugo executable based on the version identifier in the `.hvm` file.
+If you do not specify a version of Hugo to use in the current directory, the Hugo executable will be found by searching the PATH environment variable.

-To use a different version of Hugo in the same directory, run the `hvm use` command again.
-To use the Hugo executable in your system PATH, run the `hvm disable` command.
+To use a different version of Hugo, run the `hvm use` command again and select the desired version.
+To use the Hugo executable in your system PATH, run the hvm disable command.

-The extracted release assets are cached.
-You can run the `hvm status` command to display a list of cached assets, the size of the cache, and the cache location.
-You can also run the `hvm clean` command to clean the cache.
+The extracted release assets are cached, so you don't have to download them again each time you switch versions.
+You can view a list of cached assets, the size of the cache, and the cache location by running the `hvm status` command.
+You can also clean the cache by running the `hvm clean` command.

-The `hvm install` command installs a default version to use when version management is disabled in the current directory.
-You can use hvm as an installer, even if you skip the second step of the installation instructions.
+The `hvm install` command installs a default version of Hugo to use when version management is disabled in the current directory.
+This means that you can use Hugo as an installer, even if you don't want to use the version management features of hvm.

 ## Installation